What is it?

-Nebula CMS is a hand crafted Content Management System specifically designed and built for Catserver.net and i's related sites by their creator, Victor Rossi.
+Nebula CMS is a hand crafted Content Management System specifically designed and built for Nebulacore.net and its related sites by their creator, Victor Rossi (@vertigo2720).
 Though only in a fairly early stage of development, Nebula CMS will eventually replicate and expand upon the practical core features that popular systems (such as Wordpress) possess, while maintaining simplicity and flexibility.

 Why build your own?

 Nearly all of code that's been part of NebulaCore, since its early days, has been the product of countless hours of experimentation.
 Though I've reverse-engineered more open source scripts and code snippets than I can count, that was (and is still) all part of the educational process that's led to numerous original creations.
 Eventually it became a point of pride that my site - and the server it's hosted on - are all a product of my handiwork, with relatively little outside help.
 I didn't need a hosting company, and for years I didn't even have a proper domain name.
 And I liked it that way.

 When I began to play around with Wordpress and some similar systems, I began to realize that NebulaCore (then Catserver) - despite it's wholly home-grown status - was built on a sorely outdated way of thinking.
 Essentially I had been using databases and dynamic content to do what I'd always done with hundreds of unnecessarily replicated pages and lines of code, and for all that the site was still incredibly difficult to maintain beyond simple updates.
 I realized I needed to change.
 Catserver needed to be reborn - but not as another rehash.